 3. Track your progress

-STEP 1 - Early preparation - Thinking ahead of Moving Day.
+STEP 1 on your Moving Checklist - Early preparation

 As soon as you find time, do a complete cleaning of your home.
 Use that opportunity to throw away any accumulated junk and pack a few items that you rarely use.
 It’ll make it easier for you when the packing really starts.
 Packing a little bit every day is key to success.
 That’s number one on the move checklist.